martenframework/marten/docs/versioned_docs/version-0.5/models-and-databases/introduction.md

 )
 ```

-Additionaly, it's important to note that attempting to filter or retrieve `Person` records will return `Person` instances.
+Additionally, it's important to note that attempting to filter or retrieve `Person` records will return `Person` instances.
 When manipulating a parent model instance, it is possible to get a child model record by calling the `#<child_model>` method - with `child_model` being the downcased version of the child model name.
 For example:

 ```crystal
 person = Person.filter(first_name: "John").first!